dragonman225/stm32f469-usbaudio/README.md

 * Using asynchronous mode for isochronous transfer.
   * 1 ISO OUT endpoint for PCM data, 1 ISO IN endpoint for feedback.
-* Currently support 16-bit, 44.1 kHz, 48 kHz, 96 kHz, stereo PCM audio.
-Planned to support 24-bit.
+* Support 16-bit / 24-bit, 44.1 kHz / 48 kHz / 96 kHz, stereo PCM audio.
 * Support mute, volume, frequency control from USB host.
   * Mute and volume control commands are passed to CS43L22 codec.
-  * Frequency control commands change the PLL settings on MCU to generate different MCLK for SAI.
+  * Frequency control commands change the PLL settings on MCU to generate different MCLK for SAI block.
 * Implement USB Audio Class 1.0 on USB OTG Full-speed core.

 ## For User